Middlerun/aoc2024/README.md

 Language: Lua

-I don't know Lua very well, so I'm doing this to learn.
+I don't know Lua very well, so I did this to learn.